andylech/andylech.github.io/README.md

 ## Short-term Changes

-- The first changes were to make the layout alterations detailed above except where the future plans are detailed below.
+- **[Completed 7/1/24, Modified 7/9/24]** The first changes were to make the layout alterations detailed above except where the future plans are detailed below.

-- The second changes were, obviously, that I need to replace the specifics of Saad Pasta's experience with my own.
+- **[Completed 7/1/24]** The second changes were, obviously, that I need to replace the specifics of Saad Pasta's experience with my own.

 ## Medium-term Changes

-- **_[Needs Research]_** Add an icon font set with logo glyphs relevant to cross-platform .NET, API, MS SQL Server, and other .NET frameworks.
+- **[TODO]** **_[Needs Research]_** Add an icon font set with logo glyphs relevant to cross-platform .NET, API, MS SQL Server, and other .NET frameworks.
 [I know there are extensions for VS code which use other font sets that aren't strictly for web devs, but I would need to research how easy it would be to include those.]

-- Incorporate bolding and underlines like my resume and change the font to something that shows off those traits better,
+- **[TODO]** Incorporate bolding and underlines like my resume and change the font to something that shows off those traits better,

-- Add skills with year counts in some sort of UI layout which highlights those I have more proficiency with.
+- **[TODO]** Add skills with year counts in some sort of UI layout which highlights those I have more proficiency with.

-- Add new Blogs, Talks, Organizations, and Volunteering sections as discussed above.
+- **[Interim Talks section completed 7/1/24]** Add new Blogs, Talks, Organizations, and Volunteering sections as discussed above.

 ## Long-term Changes